Skip to main content

 • Manual vegetable crusher (this kind), or immersion if you don’t have one.

-In a medium saucepan: add the meat, celery, carrots, onions, some EVO oil, and cover with water.
+In a medium saucepan, add the meat, celery, carrots, onions, and some EVO, and cover with water.
 Once all the water has evaporated, stir fry it the content on the same pan for 2 minutes.
 Then add the tomato sauce and bring it to simmer.
 Stir it every 15/20 min.
 After 2 hours, take out the meat & bones and with an immersion blender (a manual one is better) blend all the vegetables and keep cooking on a simmer for at least 1.3 hours.

-On a wooden surface/board, add all the flour (keep always some on hand) and make a “fontana” (fountain), a hole in the middle.
-Add and mix the eggs, and slowly with the fork incorporate the flour.
-When it becomes hard to mix with the fork, start with your hands.
+Add all the flour (always keep some on hand) to a wooden surface/board and make a “Fontana” (fountain) with a hole in the middle.
+Add and mix the eggs, and slowly incorporate the flour with a fork.
+Start with your hands when it becomes hard to mix with the fork.

 Knead the dough with power & love until it is smooth.
 Cover the dough with a kitchen bowl/pot or wrap in kitchen film and let it rest for 30 min.
 This will allow better extending the dough later.

-After the water of the meat evaporates, add a little tomato sauce, cook for a few minutes, and keep it on the side.
+After the meat’s water evaporates, add a little tomato sauce, cook for a few minutes, and keep it on the side.

-Now, go back to the dough and knead for 2 minutes and roll the dough until about 2,5 mm thin (height of a penny).
-Cut the thin dough about the size of the “Chitarra”.
-Place it on the chitarra, add evenly some flour and start rolling from the bottom, by pressing down the dough and slowly going up.
+Now, go back to the dough and knead for 2 minutes.
+Roll the dough until about 2.5 mm thin (the height of a penny).
+Cut the thin dough about the size of the “Chitarra.”
+Place it on the chitarra, add some flour evenly, and start rolling from the bottom by pressing down the dough and slowly going up.
 The aim is not to bend it.

 Once the dough is down, drag the rolling pin up & down with fast movements.
 With your music talent within you, play the strings with your fingertips until all the spaghetti is down.
 If the sheet is too long, don’t cut it, once the spaghetti is down, bend it in the inside and repeat the rolling.
 With your fingers take the spaghetti in the middle, add some flour, and set it on the side.

-*TIP: at the beginning, it will take more time to make the ‘Spaghetti alla Chitarra’.
-So, from preventing the dough gets too dry, place it inside a plastic bag until you use it.
+*TIP: Making the ‘Spaghetti alla Chitarra’ will take more time in the beginning.
+To prevent the dough from getting too dry, place it in a plastic bag until you use it.

 Once all the squared spaghetti is made, it’s time to cook them.
-In a small saucepan, re-heat the Pallottine (meatballs) with some tomato sauce.
-Bring a pot of water to boil, add the salt, the chitarra, and wait until after re-boiling the pasta floats.
-At this point is ready to be drained, and in a large bowl, add the tomatoes sauce, parmesan, stir it and add more parmesan :D. Serve on the plate, and add the pallottine on top + some more parmesan or pecorino cheese.
+In a small saucepan, reheat the Pallottine (meatballs) with some tomato sauce.
+Bring a pot of water to boil, add the salt and the chitarra, and wait until, after re-boiling, the pasta floats.
+At this point, it is ready to be drained, and in a large bowl, add the tomato sauce and parmesan, stir it, and add more parmesan :D. Serve on the plate, and add the pallottine on top + some more parmesan or pecorino cheese.
 Buon Appetito (Enjoy your meal)!

 Nonna’s Top Secrets:

-• Use a wooden board and a wooden rolling pin: this will give a great texture to the pasta and the sauce will stick and get absorbed by the spaghetti more easily.
+• Use a wooden board and a wooden rolling pin.
+This will give the pasta a great texture, and the sauce will stick to and be absorbed by the spaghetti more easily.

-• Cook the tomatoes sauce for at least 3 hours to have a great taste.
-To give it a great consistency, also use a vegetable crusher rather than an electric mixer.
+• Cook the tomato sauce for at least 3 hours to achieve a great taste.
+A vegetable crusher rather than an electric mixer should also be used to achieve great consistency.

-• Use organic fresh eggs, with 1 or more duck eggs to the dough.
+• Use organic fresh eggs, with one or more duck eggs to the dough.

 Don’t forget: